qpdf/qpdf/manual/cli.rst

       none: --modify-other=n --annotate=n --form=n --assemble=n

    For 40-bit files, :samp:`{modify-opt}` may only be ``y`` or ``n`` and controls all aspects of document modification.
+The default is to be fully permissive.

    For 128-bit and 256-bit encryption, :samp:`{modify-opt}` values
    allow enabling and disabling levels of restriction in a manner